wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 helo_server
 ^^^^^^^^^^^

-This option defines how the ossec server will identify itself when sending mail.
+This option defines how the Wazuh server will identify itself when sending mail.

 +--------------------+-----------------------------------------------+
 | **Default value**  | notify.ossec.net                              |